4. Registration and fees

 Criminal record check and vulnerable sector check

 You may need to provide a current criminal record check and vulnerable sector check from a police service before you may start your position.
-Individuals who have been charged or convicted criminally and not pardoned may be prohibited from proceeding to a clinical or field placement.
+Individuals who have been charged or convicted criminally and have not obtained a Record Suspension may be prohibited from proceeding to a clinical or field placement.

-Students in Health, Wellness and Science programs who have been charged or convicted criminally (and not pardoned) are prohibited from proceeding to a clinical or field placement.
+Students in Health, Wellness and Science programs who have been charged or convicted criminally and have not received a Record Suspension are prohibited from proceeding to a clinical or field placement.
 You should check your program outline for more information.
 For those programs affected, some jurisdictions require a long lead-time for processing.
 You should check with the program co-ordinator to ensure sufficient turnaround time.
 These checks are required prior to the placement start.

 Medical requirements and placements